-- is 50 years old, - is incapable of work, - raises at least one of the children, grandchildren or siblings entitled to a survivors' pension after the deceased husband, who has not reached the age of 16 years or, if he/she is at school, 18 years of age, - is caring for a child who is completely incapable of work and of independent existence or completely incapable of work and entitled to a survivors' pension.
+- is 50 years old, - is incapable of work, - raises at least one of the children, grandchildren or siblings entitled to a survivors' pension after the deceased husband, who has not reached the age of 16 years or, if he or she is at school, 18 years of age, - is caring for a child who is completely incapable of work and of independent existence or completely incapable of work and entitled to a survivors' pension.

-The prosecutor's parents are entitled to the survivors' pension if the prosecutor has contributed to their subsistence immediately before his/her death and if they meet the conditions set for the widow and regarding the age, incapacity for work or raising children.
+The prosecutor's parents are entitled to the survivors' pension if the prosecutor has contributed to their subsistence immediately before his or her death and if they meet the conditions set for the widow(er) in Article 71(2) of the Pension Act.